 - (i) Natural Disaster (75 Points) Extended to families that are involuntarily displaced due to natural disaster (fire, flood, hurricane, earthquake, etc.) within the last six months as verified by referral from an approved agency, including but not limited to, the American Red Cross or the Federal Emergency Management Agency (FEMA). - (ii) SAHA Program Displacement (75 Points) Extended to families that are involuntarily displaced by the following: - (A) SAHA action (emergency relocation, purchase, demolition, sale of property, extensive rehabilitation, etc.).
 Displaced families have a preference and can select from available units at SAHA properties; - (B) SAHA owned and/or operated housing development that SAHA/HUD sells, forecloses, or demolishes (to include major renovations and modernization, property acquisition, or SAHA action).
-Families affected have a preference to return to the former redeveloped SAHA property; or - (C) SAHA-sponsored housing programs [Moderate-Rehabilitation Program, Continuum of Care (CoC), Housing Choice Voucher (HCV) Program, Homeownership Program, 5H Homeownership Program, and Section 32 Homeownership] to meet specific housing needs (i.e., bedroom size, reasonable accommodation, legal judgements) or to provide housing due to loss of program funding. - (iii) Time-Limited Working Household Referral Program Pilot (40 Points) Pilot program for a maximum of 200 families.
+Families affected have a preference to return to the former redeveloped SAHA property; or - (C) SAHA-sponsored housing programs [Moderate-Rehabilitation Program, Continuum of Care (CoC), Housing Choice Voucher (HCV) Program, Homeownership Program, 5H Homeownership Program, and Section 32 Homeownership] to meet specific housing needs (i.e., bedroom size, reasonable accommodation, legal judgements) or to provide housing due to loss of program funding. - (iii) 80/20 Elderly Preference (40 Points) Extended to elderly families for 80/20 properties.